finnlu98/InvoiceGenerator/README.md

 There are still many features that can be added which would be fun to look at!

 This project took about 3-4 days to set up.
+The code could also use some refactoring to keep each component to follow single responsibility.

 # Features